ivanfung0404/AAE4011_S2_2025_2026_Assignment_1-Q3/README.md

 ## 2. Detection Method *(Q3.1 — 2 marks)*

 *I chose the the **YOLOv8 Nano** model for the pipeline.
-Because YOLOv8 Nano effectively serves as an object detector for real-time traffic management.*
+It is because YOLOv8 Nano have a outstanding performance in high-speed inference and efficiency.
+Also, since the environment runs inside a WSL2 virtual machine, YOLOv8 is friendly for this situation which can be run easily.
+So it is suitable for this project which is real-time and resource-constrained applications*

 ## 3. Repository Structure
 ```